 Step 6: Collect feedback

 The best way to do that is through user testing.
-And there are so many different ways to do user testing (especially on Bubble!).
-You can think about testing your app in three layers:
+There are many different ways to do user testing (especially on Bubble).
+Think about testing your app in three layers:

 You might never feel “ready” to launch — so once all the major features of your app are in place and you’ve done your testing, get your app out in the world.

 Launching on Bubble is simple: just click Deploy and Bubble will push your web app live.
-You can also launch mobile apps directly to the Apple App Store and Google Play Store from the Bubble editor, too.
+With a paid Mobile or Web + Mobile plan, you can also publish native mobile apps directly to the Apple App Store and Google Play Store from the Bubble editor; native mobile is currently in beta.

-Iteration on Bubble is a major benefit to building with no-code vs. using AI.
+Iteration on Bubble is a major benefit to building with visual development vs. using AI-only tools.
 Most AI tools only have two iteration options: prompt the AI to make the change, or make the change yourself with traditional code.
 If you don’t know how to code, your options are limited and you’ll find yourself hitting walls frequently.

 On Bubble, you’re in full control the whole time.
 You won’t get stuck in prompt loops trying to iterate, but you also don’t need code.
 Any feature, element, design change, or workflow can be edited visually, so you can always understand how your app works and how to adjust it.